-While illegal is a strong word, there are 37 states that have laws forbidding landlords from enacting rent control.
-There are only five states and areas that have real rent control in action today.
-These areas are New York, New Jersey, California, Maryland, or Washington, D.C.
+Thirty-seven states have laws against landlords from enacting rent control.
+There are only four states and areas that practice rent control today.
+The states include New York, New Jersey, California, Maryland, and the District of Columbia.

-While rent control makes it where tenants won’t see large increases in their rent, it doesn’t affect new tenants.
-Landlords can charge new tenants significantly more than they can charge existing tenants.
+While rent control protects tenants from rent hikes, it doesn’t apply to new tenants.
+Property owners can charge new tenants higher rent than existing tenants.

-There are also two different ways to have rent control.
-You can either cap the total amount that a landlord can charge for rent or you can have them work with a percentage.
-There are two ways to do this.
+There are two ways rent is controlled.
+You can either cap rent that a landlord can charge or you can have them work with a percentage.
+There are two ways rent control is enacted.

-Another way is to go with the market.
-They have to be within a certain percentage of the standard within their district.
-This is harder to gauge but is a fairer way to do it.
-Then again, no strategy is perfect.
+Another way is to follow the market.
+They have to be within a certain amount of their district standard.
+It’s harder to gauge, but it’s fair.

-Of course, this is just one of the reasons that rent control is controversial and banned in so many states and cities.
-Sure, it makes affordable living spaces for those with low incomes, but it also comes with many risks.
+These are some of the reasons that rent control is banned in many states and cities.
+It makes affordable living spaces for those with low income, but it comes with risks.

 Where Did Rent Control Come From?

-Rent controls started in the 1920s following World War I. During the war, rents were “controlled” by the people and local committees.
-The government was not involved.
-Then, between 1919 and 1924, rent-control eviction-control laws were implemented in some cities.
+Rent controls started in the 1920s following World War I. During the war, local committees controlled rent rates.
+Between 1919 and 1924, rent and eviction laws were passed in US cities.

-It wasn’t until The Great Depression that modern laws were enforced regarding rent control.
-Due to the financial crisis the country was undergoing, the government responded by restricting the amount of money that tenants had to pay.
+It wasn’t until The Great Depression that rent control laws were passed.
+Due to the financial crisis, the government responded by restricting the amount of rent tenants had to pay.

-In the 1970s, new laws were created, some for and some against rent control.
-Most rent control laws still in effect are leftover from the 1970s, meaning that most tenants under rent control are paying what they paid in the 1970s, or close to it.
+In the 70s, new laws, both for and against, were passed.
+Most rent control laws are from the 70s, meaning that most tenants under rent control are paying what they paid five decades ago.

-In 2020, due to COVID-19, the government implemented a new eviction-control law that prevented any evictions in some states from happening.
+In 2020, due to COVID-19, the US government passed an eviction-control law preventing forced evictions.
 This kept those affected by the pandemic from losing their homes.